KhronosGroup/glTF/extensions/2.0/Khronos/KHR_anchor_plane/README.md

 ## Anchors

-One or more anchors are supported.
-An object may be able to both attach on the floor as well as on the wall.
-When it is on the wall, it may be attached in a different manner than on the floor, or it may be the same.
-This specification allows for flexibility in this regards.

-[Question from Ben: Additional extensions will likely want to specify more "types" of anchors in the future.
-How should those be supported in this framework?
-Separate lists for each type of anchor extension?
-I guess that makes sense.]

-[Question from Ben: If one allows for multiple plane anchors, how does the placement UI choose between then?
-It may be that when it comes to plane anchors you only one a single one?
-This is a question to resolve.]
+Only one plane anchor is support for per file at this time.
+This is to simplify implementation in the first iteration of this protocol.

 ```
+// example one

 "extensions": {
     "KHR_anchors_plane" : {
-        "anchors_plane": [
-            {
         "name": "floor",
         "type": "horizontal-floor",
-            },
+    }
+}

+// example two

+"extensions": {
-            {
+    "KHR_anchors_plane" : {
         "name": "ceiling-attachment",
         "type": "vertical-wall",
         "node": 1,
         "translation": [ 1, 0, 0 ],
         "rotation": [ 0, 0, 0, 1 ],
         "scale": [ 1, 1, 1 ]
-            }
-        ]
     }
 }
 ```